bigjosh/ThePresentMovement/README.md

-# DayMoonYearMovement
+# The Prtesent Movement
 ![](clocks.png)

- Movement for the DayMoonYear clock from The Present.
+ Movement for The Present clock from The Present.
 Kickstarter here...

 https://www.kickstarter.com/projects/scottthrift/the-present-day-moon-year